mdYeasin-cmd/ph-health-care-project-learning-notes/README.md

 - Implement auth middleware for role based access
 - Change password and reset password funtionality
 - Email sending using gmail client and nodemailer

+### Covered topics in Module 30

+- Cloudinary image upload process and util function for image upload